Keeping It Simple Italian

 Pasta al Tonno - Italian Pasta with Tuna

 Pasta al tonno is a really delicious and big on flavor Italian pasta that you can find all over Italy.
-It is made up of tuna and sun dried tomatoes and large shaped pasta for a nice toothsome bite.
-This Italian pasta with tuna recipe uses only a few ingredients but it is so amazing and the perfect easy pasta recipe anytime of year.
+This version is made up of tuna, sun-dried tomatoes, and large-shaped pasta for a nice toothsome bite.
+This Italian pasta with tuna recipe uses only a few ingredients but it is so amazing and the perfect easy pasta recipe any time of year.

 pasta al tonno feature